Project

 ii.
 The Coalition on Baruch Plan on AI (CBPAI)

-There is concern however that the current AI global governance process is taking too long and risks not bein gable to enforce the nevessary action to keep the world safe.
+There is concern however that the current AI global governance process is taking too long and risks not bein gable to enforce the necessary action to keep the world safe.
 The CBPAI is seeking to engage in this UN Process also and to build a global coalition based around a more radical and urgent approach.
+The One World Trust produced a paper AI Governance and Baruch: An Irresistible Force and an Immovable Object exploring a crucial element of the approach.
+Robert Whitfield, our Chair, also appeared on a London Futurists panel discussing a new proposal for AI global Governance namely The Narrow Path